rlivingsus/misc/AllBooks.md

 - Sakey, Marcus: Brilliance
 - Salamo, Lin: Mark Twain's Helpful Hints for Good Living
 - Salvatore, RA: Night of the Hunter; Rise of the King; The Highwayman; The Legend of Drizzt: The Collected Stories
-- Sanderson, Brandon: Legion: The Many Lives of Stephen Leeds (2 others?
-Mitosis read it think); Warbreaker (read?); Elantris (Read); Arcanum Unbounded
+- Sanderson, Brandon: Shadows for Silence in the Forests of Hell & Perfect State; The Way of Kings; Legion: The Many Lives of Stephen Leeds (2 others?
+Mitosis read it think); Warbreaker (read?); ~~Elantris~~; Arcanum Unbounded
 - Scalzi, John: Dispatcher; The Collapsing Empire
 - Schwab, VE: A Darker Shade of Magic
 - Schulman, Daniel: Sons of Wichita